Darko-Martinovic/CustomBlockedReport/README.md

 # T-SQL & SQLCLR solution.
 Building Custom Blocked Process Report

 Practical solution which will tell you, almost immediately by sending an e-mail, when blocking occurs.
+The report could be customised by using the configuration table.
+The report content include information about the root blocker, application name, user first and last name, host name, isolation level, lock types and so on.

 # The solution include